rleap-m/windows-container-log-monitor/README.md

 # Windows Container Log Monitor Tool

 Microsoft provides some [troubleshooting guidance for Windows Containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/troubleshooting).
 In that guidance there is reference to a ```LogMonitor.exe``` tool and a link to its [GitHub repo](https://github.com/microsoft/windows-container-tools/tree/master/LogMonitor).
-I could not find the compiled executable for download so I compiled it myself (and stashed it here in the repo):
+I could not find the executable for download so I compiled it myself (and stashed it here in the repo).
+I have also included a link below to a sample Docker image which runs a script which outputs to various sources, all collected and redirect to STDOUT by the ```LogMonitor.exe``` utility.

 ## Build
 1. Cloned the LogMonitor [GitHub repo](https://github.com/microsoft/windows-container-tools/tree/master/LogMonitor)